ryantpayton/MapleStory-Server/README.md

 ### Creating a New Database
  1. Open **HeidiSQL**
- 2. Connect to your MySQL server with the parameters used while setting up MariaDB.
+ 2. Connect to your MySQL server with the parameters used while setting up MariaDB
- 3. Right-click your open connection in the top-left panel.
+ 3. Right-click your open connection in the top-left panel
  4. Expand **Create new**
  5. Click **Database**
  6. Type **maplestory** in the **name** field